- Hospital in the Home provides acute admitted care to public hospital patients in the comfort of their home, or other suitable location.

 Referrals to Hospital in the Home

 Patients may be admitted to HITH in different ways, depending on their condition and treatment.
 Some patients may be directly admitted from the emergency department or the community.
-Patients may have a stay in hospital first, and continue their treatment through the hospital's Hospital in the Home service.
+Patients may have a stay in hospital first, and continue their treatment through the hospital's HITH service.

 Non-admitted alternatives for care

-If a patient does not meet the acute admission criteria but requires specialist care in the community, there are a range of programs that may be appropriate.
+If a patient does not meet the acute admission criteria but requires specialist care in the community, there are a range of services that may be appropriate that can be delivered in the home.

-Health Independence Programs (HIP) aim to provide hospital substitution and diversion services by supporting people in the community, in ambulatory settings and in their homes.
+Including Health Independence Program (HIP) services that aim to provide hospital substitution and diversion services by supporting people in the community, in ambulatory settings and in their homes.

 HIP focuses on improving and optimising people’s function and participation in activities of daily living to allow them to maximise their independence and return to, or remain in, their usual place of residence.